How to Run an Accurate Credit Check on a Tenant in 6 Steps

 As demonstrated in the previous image, credit usage is important enough to be included in the overall summary.

 Credit usage shows the percentage of their available credit that they have used.
 Having a low number here shows that they’re not prone to spending when they don’t have money.
-It also shows that if the tenant gets into some sort of financial trouble, they’ll likely have some more breathing room because they can use that credit.
+It also shows that if the tenant gets into financial trouble, they’ll likely have more breathing room because they can use that credit.
 While it can’t be used to pay rent, it can help with their other bills, freeing up their cash for rent.

 3. Payment History